James Lattimer

-James Michael Lattimer (born 12 April 1950 in Marion, Indiana) is a nuclear astrophysicist who works on the dense nuclear matter equation of state and neutron stars.
+James Michael Lattimer (born April 12, 1950, in Marion, Indiana) is an American nuclear astrophysicist who works on the equation of state for dense nuclear matter and neutron stars.
 He is currently a distinguished professor at Stony Brook University.

 Career

 Lattimer completed his BSc in 1972 at the University of Notre Dame and his PhD in 1976 at the University of Texas at Austin.
 After postdoc positions at the University of Chicago and University of Illinois at Urbana-Champaign, he became a professor at Stony Brook University in 1979 and a Distinguished Professor of Physics and Astronomy in 2013.

 He is also associate editor of the Physical Review Letters.